Uddomboso/Uddomboso/README.md

 I'm a full stack web developer with a growing interest in desktop application development.
 I work with:

-Languages: PHP, HTML, CSS, JavaScript, MySQL, and Java
+Languages: PHP, HTML, CSS, JavaScript (vanilla), MySQL, and Java

 Lately, I've been diving into Python, working on a personal project that is both user friendly and features AI integration.